 The screen size varies between devices, and the font and font size differs per user.
 Depending on the settings selected by the reader, one can fit 3 to 11 words in a line on an e-reader device or tablet.
 This can have an undesirable effect upon the presentation of tables, impacting on column alignment and what can be seen on the screen.

-This option is supported by certain retailers such as Apple, Amazon, Kobo and Nook.
-Apple, Kobo and Nook all support fixed layout epub files, though each one requires a slightly different version, which can lead to additional conversion charges.
+This option is only supported by certain retailers such as Apple, Amazon, Kobo and Nook.
+Apple, Kobo and Nook all support fixed layout epub files, though each one requires a slightly different version.
 Amazon supports fixed layout in their KF8 files.

 Converting a print index into epub and mobi/prc format is far from ideal.
 Currently the approach is to convert print page numbers into sequential numbers, those sequential numbers are then hyperlinked to the top of the equivalent print page.
 As epub/mobi is reflowable, the index reference itself could end up being several screens away from the top of the equivalent print page which makes navigating to the reference awkward.
 Some publishers choose to drop the index because of this, while others decide to live with the weaknesses associated with a converted index.